lino-framework/book/docs/dev/polls/index.rst

   link which will run the action when clicked.
 More about this in :ref:`dev.actions`.

 - The :func:`fdl` function is a Lino-specific template function.
-These are documented in :doc:`/user/templates_api`.
+These are currently not well documented, you must consult the code that edefines them, e.g. the :meth:`get_printable_context
+  <lino.core.requests.BaseRequest.get_printable_context>` method.

 As a result, our main window now features a summary of the currently